slesinger/meetro/README.md

 $e800 ? kernal
 $ec00 ? kernal

+Out of which there are following video frame blocks:
+$0400 - $0fff 3 frames Fryba1
+$2800 - $3fff 6 frames block a1
+$4800 - $7fff 14frames block b
+($8800 - $8fff 2 frames Fryba2)
+$a000 - $bfff 8 frames block a2

+While loading blocks a1+a2 and b will alternate.
+Sequence of playback:
+Fryba looping until a1+a2 loaded a1+a2 playing while b loading b loading while a1+a2 playing repeat

 /*
 Demo loading and progress strategy:

-Autostart fastloader.prg > load $182
+Autostart fastloader.prg > load start $182
+it will contain blocks:
 Load keyb.prg at $0810 - $09d0 (2 sectors), jmp $0810
 Load font_matrix.prg at $0a00 - $0c00 (1 sector)
 Load music at 1000
-Load font at 2000
+Load font at 2000-27ff
+Load installer at 2800 - 3b63
+Load Krills loader 3c00 - 3dff
 jmp $0a00
+ - reloacate Krills loader to 9000
+ - run Krills install routine at $37A6
-disable basic, kernal
+ - disable basic, kernal
-Load video code at 9000
+Load video code at 9200